Barrington Believes Liquidity Services (LQDT) Won't Stop Here

-According to TipRanks.com, Prestopino is a 5-star analyst with an average return of 31.6% and a 59.7% success rate.
-Prestopino covers the Services sector, focusing on stocks such as Kar Auction Services, Points International, and Ritchie Bros.
+According to TipRanks.com, Prestopino is a 5-star analyst with an average return of 36.3% and a 60.7% success rate.
+Prestopino covers the Services sector, focusing on stocks such as Points International, Kar Auction Services, and Ritchie Bros.

-Currently, the analyst consensus on Liquidity Services is a Moderate Buy with an average price target of $20.00.
+Liquidity Services has an analyst consensus of Moderate Buy, with a price target consensus of $25.00.

 See today’s analyst top recommended stocks >>